Information Architecture & User Experience

 • a consistent framework your site can grow into

-• a prioritised action plan you can hand to any developer
+• a prioritized action plan you can hand to any developer

 This is practical work with a clear outcome.
 You leave with a plan your team can follow and build on.